-It's not always need to use the extra features.
+It's not always needed to use the extra features.

 There can be more blocks than markers, but not more markers than blocks, so don't forget to count them!

-It's hard to make a good level here, mainly because of the hard editor, the only thing you should look at is that it should be original.
+It's hard to make a good level here, mainly because of the hard editor and small playfield, the only thing you should look at is that it should be original.

-You can make balls go through lines, very helpfull for finding original things!
+You can make balls go through lines, very helpful for finding a concept.

-When you are not boxed in, yu can leave the arena!
+When you are not boxed in, you can leave the arena!

-So you can make levels where you have to egt out at one side, and to get in in the other one!
+So you can make levels where you have to get out at one side, and to get in in the other one!

 The editor has a few flaws, so you should check the level "Newbies (Rolling Turtle)" by

-Elevator challenges where you get up on a line while avoiding hedgehogs is
+Avoid Elevator challenges where you get up on a line while avoiding hedgehogs.

 Other hedgehogs challenges should also be avoided.